Sustainalyzer/ecis26-online-appendix/README.md

 | E3 | Consulting | Senior Consultant ESG Reporting | 3 | 25 min |
 | E4 | Consulting | Manager ESG Reporting | 8 | 40 min |

-**Interview Setup:**
+**Interview Setup & Analysis:**
 - *Location / Plattform:* Microsoft Teams Calls
-- *Approach:* It was made sure, that the interviews were semi-structured and as open as possible, avoiding any direct DR mentioning (already identified through the literature review (see above)) of the Interviewer.
-This way, the risk of a simple "yes I find that also helpful" was reduced.
-So rather, the needs and requirements of the interviewees were identified via talking about specific real world pain points.
+- *Approach:* It was made sure, that the interviews were semi-structured and as open as possible, avoiding any direct DR mentioning (as already identified through the literature review (see above)) of the interviewer.
+This way, the risk of a confirmation bias (a simple "yes I find that also helpful") was reduced.
+So rather, the needs and requirements of the interviewees were identified via talking about specific real world pain points of the specific industry or use case.
 For details see the interview protocols attached.
-- *Documentation:* MS Teams internal transcribition functionality was used to document the interview outcomes
+- *Documentation:* MS Teams internal transcribition functionality was used to document the interview outcomes.
+The Interviews were then translated to English as all interviewees were German natives
+- *Analysis:* The translated transcripts were analyzed using qualitative content analysis (Mayring, 2014) to systematically extract capabilities and challenges and combine them with the results from the literature review.

 *(Note: The full, anonymized interview guide is provided as a separate PDF file in this repository: LINK)*

 ## 3. Design Requirements Details
 ### 3.1 Mapping Table
-The following table demonstrates the chain of evidence, tracing each Design Requirement back to the identified literature and alocates the sustainability experts based on the interview results (see also 3.2).
+The following table demonstrates the chain of evidence, tracing each Design Requirement back to the identified literature and allocates the sustainability experts based on the interview results (see also 3.2).

 | Design Requirement | Source: Literature | Source: Expert Interview |
 | :--- | :--- | :--- |